 The Pods were built so well, that they can support a full grown adult.
 (Why any adult would climb in one has yet to be determined.)
 The areas, both above and below the pods, are open and designed for storage.

 The actual room ceiling for The Space Place, is the exposed floor joists for the room above.
-When we painted everything BLACK it disappeared “OFF stage”.
-This allowed us to install the custom made “On-Stage” ceiling.
+When I painted everything BLACK it disappeared “OFF stage”.
+This allowed me to install the custom made “On-Stage” ceiling.

 Designing the ceiling was no small task.
-We needed to plan for several different lighting effects while allowing ongoing access to the many different compartments.
+I needed to plan for several different lighting effects while allowing ongoing access to the many different compartments.

-The “On-Stage” ceiling features an variety of independently wired lighting effects.
-The pilot can change the room lighting depending on the desired “mood” or situation.
 The center beam carries the same “Red Circle” theme seen in the stairs.
 These are often illuminated in “red alert” situations.
 While the three support beams have nine “cool blue” room lights for normal operations.
-When you ‘click’ on the thumbnail to the left, look closely how the black ‘off-stage’ area “disappears”.

 The Escape Shuttle

 Talk about unique, the door to the escape shuttle is, in itself, a work of art.
 This octagonal opening leads to a future escape pod.
 (The area under our steps.)
 This is a very popular play area of the Space Place.